jvde-github/AIS-catcher-docs/docs/disclaimer.md

-# **Important Disclaimer**

-> ### **Hobby and Research Use Only**
+## Important Disclaimer

-> **AIS-Catcher is a hobbyist and research project.
-It is NOT intended or approved for use in navigation or safety-of-life applications.**
+> **AIS-Catcher is for hobby and research use only.
+Not for navigation or safety-critical applications.**
 >
-> - **No Location Broadcasting:** AIS-Catcher does not broadcast location data and is not compliant with maritime regulations for navigational devices.
+> - Does not broadcast location data
-> - **Not Certified:** It has not undergone the rigorous testing required for safety-critical applications.
+> - Not certified for safety-critical use
-> - **Legal Compliance:** Use of AIS-Catcher must be limited to applications where it is legally allowed, such as personal hobbies or academic research.
+> - Use only where legally permitted
 >
-> **AIS-Catcher is provided as-is, with no guarantees of reliability or accuracy.** Always ensure compliance with your local laws and regulations regarding the reception and processing of AIS signals.
-AIS-Catcher should only be used in contexts where it is permissible by law and safe to do so.

-The software is provided under the [GPL3 license](references/license.md).
+> **Provided as-is without guarantees.** Comply with local laws regarding AIS signal reception.
+Licensed under GPLv3.